xrkhill/omniauth-familysearch/README.md

 # Omniauth FamilySearch

-OmniAuth strategy for FamilySearch OAuth2 API
+OmniAuth strategy for FamilySearch OAuth2 API.

+There is also a [companion strategy](https://github.com/xrkhill/omniauth-familysearch-identity) for the Identity v2 API (OAuth 1.0a).

 ## Installation